-If we're looking ahead, however, to not just cooking on the space station, but perhaps to cooking on other planets and moons someday, the issue of gravity becomes even more complex.
-Hunter is currently working on an in-progress experiment looking at how the gravities of the Moon and Mars might change the way cooking oil behaves, especially how it splatters (valuable information to anyone who has ever held a sauté pan).
+If we’re looking ahead, however, to not just cooking on the space station, but perhaps to cooking on other planets and moons someday, the issue of gravity becomes even more complex.
+Hunter has been working on an experiment comparing how the gravities of the Moon and Mars might change the way cooking oil behaves, especially how it splatters (valuable information to anyone who has ever held a sauté pan).

 There’s good reason to believe, though, that different gravities can alter not just cooking processes, but how the food responds to those processes as well.
 Consider, for instance, the humble french fry.

-Last year scientists in Greece's Aristotle University, working along with the European Space Agency, began to wonder just how this most earth-bound of dishes might respond to being cooked in the exotic gravities of space.
-So, using the ESA's centrifuge, some julienned potatoes, and a specially-manufactured deep frier, the researchers tested out how fries responded to being cooked in gravities up to nine times greater than Earth's own.
+Scientists in Greece’s Aristotle University, working along with the European Space Agency, conducted an experiment to determine just how a batch of fries might respond to being cooked in the exotic gravities of space.
+Using the ESA’s centrifuge, some julienned potatoes, and a specially-manufactured deep frier, the researchers put fries to the test in gravities up to nine times greater than Earth’s own.

 NASA’s Food Lab has already begun grappling with the problem of how it would feed astronauts headed out to Mars, a problem that is as much one of time as it is of food.

-"A mission to Mars is going to require foods with a very, very long shelf life, probably in the neighborhood of five years," Kloeris told io9.
-"We're doing research into how we can extend the shelf lives.
+“A mission to Mars is going to require foods with a very, very long shelf life, probably in the neighborhood of five years,” NASA Food Lab manager Vickie Kloeris told io9.
+“We’re doing research into how we can extend the shelf lives.
 Our current foods have 2-3 years of shelf life.
-We're also looking at, over time, how much nutrition do you lose out of the foods and which nutrients are the most at risk in a 5-year food supply."
+We’re also looking at, over time, how much nutrition do you lose out of the foods and which nutrients are the most at risk in a 5-year food supply.”

 It isn’t just a matter of the food not spoiling, though, there are also concerns about the amount of weight and storage space that would be occupied by such a significant amount of food.
 Longer shelf-lives and packaging innovations are one way to slice the problem, but there’s also another possible solution, one that combines portability, renewability, and even freshness: Perhaps astronauts could grow their own food.

-Of course, it's still a long way from salads grown in space.
-But, if successful, it could at least provide a welcome respite from the days of rehydrated scrambled eggs.
+Of course, it’s still a long way from salads grown in space.
+But, if successful, it could at least provide a welcome break from foil packs of rehydrated scrambled eggs.